 Proprietors, Ron and Arlie Peltier were high school sweethearts on the east side of St. Paul.
 They both attended the University of Minnesota, married young and raised two children in Dellwood.
 Real estate was always a passion of theirs and the ability to see great opportunity in the most unlikely places was a gift.
-That vision helped fuel many of their great accomplishments and was also the catalyst that led to the establishment of 7 Vines Vineyard and Winery.
+That vision led them to create 7 Vines Vineyard and Winery.

 It was the late 1980’s when Ron and Arlie first approached Peter and Gertrude Ffolliott to buy the property Gertrude’s grandfather had given her mother, Rachel Boeckmann.
 Her grandfather was railroad baron James J. Hill, who owned massive tracts of undeveloped land throughout MN in the early 1900’s.
 At the time, the Ffolliotts weren’t ready to sell but that didn’t keep Ron and Arlie from keeping a keen eye on the land they loved.

-It was the fall of 2010 when the opportunity came for Ron and Arlie to purchase the beautiful piece of history.
+It was the fall of 2010 when the opportunity came for Ron and Arlie to purchase the historic piece of land.

 Ron and Arlie knew the storybook setting was the perfect canvas to write the next chapter of their lives.
 Their love for fine wine and the advancements made to grape growing in the Midwest gave them the inspiration to start a vineyard.
 From the first planted vines in 2012 to the construction of the winery building, the undertaking has been a true labor of love.